Unreal-Dan/RekordBoxSongExporter/README.md

-    LastTrackTitle      This is the Title of the last track to play LastTrackArtist     This is the Artist of the last track to play TrackList           This is a timestamped list of all tracks RotatingTrackList   This is a rotating list of the last 3rd to 8th tracks played
+    LastTrackTitle      This is the Title of the last track to play LastTrackArtist     This is the Artist of the last track to play TrackList           This is a timestamped list of all tracks
 ```

 When configuring an output file (green section) the following options are available: